Unbiasing Fermionic Quantum Monte Carlo with a Quantum Computer: Computational and Experimental Details and Supportive Numerical Results

 \section{Computational and Experimental Details and Supportive Numerical Results}

-We used quantum computing tools provided in Cirq,~\cite{developerscirq} qsim,~\cite{quantum_ai_team_and_collaborators_2020_4023103} and Fermionic Quantum Emulator.~\cite{fqe2021} For the ST experiment, we executed each Clifford circuit measurement 1000 times.
+We used quantum computing tools provided in Cirq,~\cite{developerscirq} qsim,~\cite{quantum_ai_team_and_collaborators_2020_4023103} and Fermionic Quantum Emulator.~\cite{fqe2021} For the shadow tomography experiment, we executed each Clifford circuit measurement 1000 times.

-All AFQMC calculations presented here were performed with PAUXY~\cite{pauxy} and QMCPACK.~\cite{Kent2020May} Exact energies within a basis were all obtained using a brute-force approach called heat-bath configuration interaction (HCI).\cite{Holmes2016Aug} For AFQMC, we used more than 1000 walkers in all numerical data presented here to ensure that the population control bias is negligible. $\Delta t = 0.005$ was used for the time step and the resulting time step error was found to be insignificant.
+All AFQMC calculations presented here were performed with PAUXY~\cite{pauxy} and QMCPACK.~\cite{Kent2020May} All integrals are obtained using PySCF \cite{PYSCF} and some of the calculations were verified using Q-Chem.\cite{Shao2015} Exact energies within a basis were all obtained using a brute-force approach called heat-bath configuration interaction (HCI).\cite{Holmes2016Aug} For AFQMC, we used more than 1000 walkers in all numerical data presented here to ensure that the population control bias is negligible. $\Delta t = 0.005$ was used for the time step and the resulting time step error was found to be insignificant.
 When choosing a set of orbitals for the active space, we decided to use orbitals from a brute-force complete active space self-consistent field (CASSCF) calculation.
 This is not really a necessary component in our method and in the future one may determine those orbitals by performing an active-space self-consistent calculation with some other lower-scaling methods such as orbital-optimized M{\o}ller-Plesset perturbation theory.\cite{Lee2018Oct} We do not think that the conclusion of this work will be affected by the choice of single particle basis (i.e., orbitals).

 In this section, we will provide the raw data of numerical results that were used in the main text.
 We will use atomic units for the total energies reported in this section.